haroon-ahmed01/Digiblasie/backend/README.md

 ## Features
 - Saves contact submissions to MongoDB
 - Sends thank you email to client
-- Sends notification email to DigiBlasie team
+- Sends notification email to DigiBlaise team
 - CORS enabled for frontend integration